awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 If you have questions concerning AWS billing, accounts, and events, [contact AWS Support](https://aws.amazon.com/contact-us/)\.

-Trusted Advisor is a service that you to help optimize the costs, security, and performance of your AWS environment\.
+Trusted Advisor is a service that you can use to help optimize the costs, security, and performance of your AWS environment\.
 For more information about Trusted Advisor, see [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/trustedadvisor/)\.